tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

 ---
-title: Creating a virtual Tinkerbell environment with Qemu
+title: Creating a virtual Tinkerbell environment with QEMU
 date: 2021-01-27
 ---

-## pre-requisites
+## Pre-requisites

 This is a rough shopping list of skills/accounts that will be a benefit for this guide.